FA Cup farce! Liverpool overpower Villa youngsters in match that should have never happened | Goal.com

 In their place were a mix of U23 and U18 players, none of whom had previously featured in a senior squad.
 Most of them had, according to Purslow, “been dropped off by their parents” for the game.
 One, defender Jake Walker, had been recalled from a loan spell with Alvechurch, of the Southern League Premier Central, on Friday morning.

-At that point there was the prospect, albeit faint, of one of the great all-time cup shocks, but Liverpool were always going to overwhelm their hosts after the interval, and three goals in five second-half minutes did the trick.
+At 1-1 there was the prospect, albeit faint, of one of the great all-time cup shocks, but Liverpool were always going to overpower their hosts after the interval, and three goals in five second-half minutes did the trick.
+Gini Wijnaldum made it 2-1, Sadio Mane netted his second header of the night and Mohamed Salah got in on the act.

-On they go, then, but what damage is being done to the sport itself right now, as it ploughs on – or attempts to – despite everything?
+On they go, then, but what damage is being done to the sport itself right now, as it ploughs on – or attempts to – despite everything happening in the world right now?

 Villa’s next league game, against Tottenham on Wednesday, looks certain to be postponed.
 More will follow, surely, as Covid cases continue to rise across the Premier League.
-They announced 40 positive tests this week, and there will be more for sure.
+They announced 40 positive tests this week, and there will be more for sure - even if the Premier League has vowed to "get tough" with clubs with a series of new guidelines, including suggestions to limit high-fives and goal celebrations.

-Even the managers are starting to understand we might be reaching a breaking point.
+As if that will make a difference.
+Even the managers are starting to understand we might be reaching a breaking point, that the sport may need to pause, just as the rest of the world has to.

+“Financially it's right to play on,” said Newcastle boss Steve Bruce this week.
+“But for me, morally, it's probably wrong.”

 In the EFL, 112 positive Covid-19 tests were recorded across 66 clubs, meaning postponements are inevitable.
 Some clubs are already well behind in terms of games played.
 Further down the ladder, proposals have been made to scrap the season entirely.